 File sharing support

 Tresorit has an incredibly wide selection of support, each able to synchronize folders and add something to the mix.
-Desktop applications are available for Windows 7, 8, 8.1 and 10, macOS and Linux.
-Mobile applications include Android and iOS, with Windows Phone support ending in March 2018.
+Desktop applications are available for Windows, macOS, and Linux.
+Mobile applications include Android and iOS, but Tresorit no longer supports Windows phones.
 Of course, users can always access the dashboard via web browsers.
 As expected, notifications are always sent out to the master email address when a new log-in is made, allowing administrators to keep track of accepted devices and users.

 Tresorit integrates with Windows via right-clicking and Android in its Share menu.
 The 'Convert to Tresor' option does what it says on the tin, uploading the file or folder straight to Tresorit.
 'Share (Create link)' automatically uploads it to the platform as its own Tresor, generating a link for other people to view the folder with.
 You can set all the different parameters to keep the folder private and secure before finalizing it.